ucam-smt/demo-files/Docs.dox/Tutorial.03.5.mert.md

 The steps carried out in the `HiFST_nbestformert` script are described next.

-\subsection mert_hyps 1.
+\section mert_hyps 1.
 Hypotheses for MERT

 (note that this step is also done in \ref lmert)